zkr1990/RoutingLookup/RHF/README.md

 make
 ```

-## Used for single input file, commands in the router_mega folder
+## Commands for single input file in the router_mega folder
 Specify the number of router(n = 1/2/3) first.
 1 is for RHF1, 2 is for RHF2, 3 is for RHF1-a in the original paper.

 To report construction time:s